I'm a provider

 Please wait while you are redirected.

-DESCRIPTIONPreterm birth is the leading cause of neonatal morbidity and mortality.
-Although secondary or tertiary interventions have led to reduced morbidity and mortality caused by preterm birth, effective primary preventive interventions have remained elusive.
-Use of progesterone is being studied to prevent preterm birth.
+DESCRIPTIONPreterm birth is the leading cause of neonatal morbidity and mortality, and effective primary preventive interventions have remained elusive.
+In recent years, there has been renewed interest in the use of progesterone (injectable and intravaginal formulations) to prevent preterm birth.

-Preterm labor and delivery is a major determinant of neonatal morbidity and mortality; in the United States the rate of preterm birth is 12%.
-A variety of diagnostic and prophylactic measures have been investigated including home uterine activity monitoring, subcutaneous terbutaline tocolytic therapy and routine culture and antibiotic treatment of subclinical bacterial vaginosus.
-To date, none of the above had made a significant demonstrable impact on the incidence of preterm delivery.
-In the past intramuscular injections of 17 alpha hydroxyprogesterone (i.e., Delalutin) were used routinely to prevent premature labor.
-However, the drug was shown to have teratogenic properties and the FDA labeled the drug as Category D (i.e., studies have demonstrated fetal risk, but that the use of the drug may outweigh the potential risk).
+Preterm labor and delivery are major determinants of neonatal morbidity and mortality.
+In the United States, the rate of preterm birth is 12%.
+A variety of diagnostic and prophylactic measures have been investigated including home uterine activity monitoring, subcutaneous terbutaline tocolytic therapy, and routine culture and antibiotic treatment of subclinical bacterial vaginosus.
+To date, none of these have made a significant demonstrable impact on the incidence of preterm delivery.
+In the past, intramuscular injections of hydroxyprogesterone caproate (i.e., Delalutin) were used routinely to prevent premature labor.
+However, the drug was shown to have teratogenic properties, and the FDA labeled the drug as Category D (i.e., studies have demonstrated fetal risk, but the use of the drug may outweigh the potential risk).
 Delalutin is no longer marketed.
-Most recently there has been renewed research interest in intramuscular injection of 17 alpha-hydroxyprogesterone caproate (17P).
-17P is weakly acting naturally occurring progesterone metabolite, which when coupled with caproate dextran works as a long acting progestin when administered intramuscularly.
-17P is not commercially available, but can be manufactured locally by compounding pharmacies.
-Intravaginal progesterone suppositories have also been investigated.

 On February 3, 2011, an injectable formulation containing 17-alpha-hydroxyprogesterone caproate was approved by the FDA through the premarket approval process.
-The product is called Makena and will be marketed by KV Pharmaceuticals.
+The product is called Makena and is being marketed by K-V Pharmaceuticals.
 It is indicated to reduce preterm birth in women with a singleton pregnancy who have a history of singleton spontaneous preterm birth.
 Makena is not intended for use in women with multiple gestations or in women with other risk factors for preterm birth.
 Injectable hydroxyprogesterone caproate had previously been approved by the FDA in 1956 under the brand name Delalutin®.
 This product was voluntarily withdrawn from the market in 1999.
-As of August 2013, McGuff Pharmaceuticals is pursuing the approval of an Abbreviated New Drug Application (ANDA) for injectable hydroxyprogesterone caproate; this is a generic version of Delalutin.

 POLICYPrior authorization is required for Makena.